clockworklabs/SpacetimeDB/docs/docs/sdks/c-sharp/quickstart.md

 cd quickstart-chat
 ```

-Within it, create a new C# console application project called `client` using either Visual Studio or the .NET CLI:
+Within it, create a new C# console application project called `client` using either Visual Studio, Rider or the .NET CLI:

 ```bash
 dotnet new console -o client